GauSTAR: Gaussian Surface Tracking and Reconstruction: Method

 After Gaussian unbinding, we face two key technical challenges: identifying which mesh regions to update and ensuring smooth transitions at region boundaries.
 We address these by first localizing topology changes through unbinding weights, then selectively reconstructing and integrating new surfaces while preserving the original mesh structure elsewhere.

-To generate new surfaces from unbound Gaussians, we first render depth images from multiple viewpoints, including both capture views and uniformly sampled views on a surrounding sphere.
-We then employ a TSDF volume fusion method~\cite{newcombe2011kinectfusion} to reconstruct new meshes from these depth images.
+To generate new surfaces from unbound Gaussians, we first render depth images from multiple views, including capture views and uniformly sampled views on a surrounding sphere.
+We then employ a TSDF fusion method~\cite{newcombe2011kinectfusion} to reconstruct new meshes from these depth images.

-After obtaining new meshes, we identify regions on the original mesh for replacement where unbinding weights exceed a threshold.
+After obtaining new meshes, we identify regions on the original mesh for replacement where unbinding weights exceed a predefined threshold.
 Since the unbound Gaussians from these regions have moved to new surface locations during optimization, we construct a voxel volume to locate these Gaussian positions.
-And within this volume, we identify corresponding faces from the new meshes to replace the original faces, connecting them with the remaining original mesh.
+Within this volume, we identify corresponding faces from the new meshes to replace the original faces, and then connect them with the remaining original mesh.

 To connect old and new meshes, we establish vertex correspondences along their boundaries, as shown in \cref{fig:method_explain} (b).
 Each boundary vertex from one mesh is matched to its closest vertices on the other mesh boundary, allowing for one-to-many or many-to-one correspondences.
-We merge matched vertices, and then perform post-processing steps, including edge flipping and hole filling~\cite{sharp2020you}, to refine the boundary region.
+We merge matched vertices into a single vertex, and then perform post-processing steps, including edge flipping and hole filling~\cite{sharp2020you}, to refine the boundary region.

 At the boundary of topology-changing surfaces, the unbinding weights gradually change from $1$ (fully unbound) to $0$ (fully bound), as illustrated in \cref{fig:method_explain} (a).
 Accordingly, the constraints on Gaussian transformations $\Delta \mathbf{R}, \Delta \mathbf{t}$ in~\cref{eq:unbind_loss} vary smoothly, ensuring continuity between original and new surfaces at their connection.
 After re-meshing, we perform an additional round of fixed-topology reconstruction described in~\cref{sec:basic_tracking} to fine-tune the updated Gaussian Surfaces.